 At the bottom add the following three lines.
-First two need your user name but could likely add these to the audio group also, which would be better if you want to give other users these settings.
+First two need your user name but could add these all to the audio group also, which would be better if you want to give other users these settings.
 This is an example of the two ways to do it.

 YOUR_USER_NAME - rtprio 99 YOUR_USER_NAME - nice −10 @audio - memlock unlimited